Net zero 101

 Greenhouse Gas Inventory Tool and Step-by-Step Guide

-MAPC and the consulting firm, DNV GL, will develop an easy-to-use tool for Massachusetts cities and towns to use for a community-wide greenhouse gas (GHG) inventory.
-A GHG inventory accounts for the emissions resulting from a geographic boundary in a given year.
+MAPC and the consulting firm, DNV GL Energy Services USA Inc., developed an Step-by-Step Guide and Community Greenhouse Gas Inventory Tool for Massachusetts cities and towns.
+A greenhouse gas (GHG) inventory accounts for the emissions resulting from a geographic boundary in a given year.
+Learn more.

 Municipal Net Zero Playbook

 MAPC is developing a Playbook for cities and towns.
 Strategies will address buildings, energy, transportation, and equity.
 Topic-specific resources will be released throughout the upcoming year – stay tuned for updates on resource launches, webinars, and more.
 Learn more.

 As a core part of this project, MAPC will be supporting each participating municipality with the development of a community-wide greenhouse gas inventory and a local net zero action plan over the next year and half.
 Get involved early and stay connected to the planning process by getting in touch with your community's project contact provided below.